Chart Color Schemes

 Sunshine North features high concentrations of group households, with a higher-than-average median household size

 Family households account for 72.4% of all households, including 34.6% couples with children, 18.5% couples without children, and 17.2% single parent families.
-Non-family households constitute the remaining 27.6%, with lone person households at 22.2% and group households comprising 5.4%.
+Non-family households constitute the remaining 27.6%, with lone person households at 22.2% and group households making up 5.4%.
 The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households